greeyk/Selenium-Bot-Molehill-Empire/README.md

 If chromedriver is outdated you should download a driver compatible with your browser version from :
 * https://chromedriver.chromium.org/downloads and place it in the "SeleniumDrivers" folder.

+Before launching the apliaction, you may first need to manually log into your account and close the newly added event pop-ups in the game.
+After that, the app should be usable and automate tasks.

 ![z5](https://user-images.githubusercontent.com/96060616/190684769-0c00e633-6767-48de-8659-9c5ad2ed94f3.PNG)

 Project is created with: